andyatkinson/andyatkinson.github.io/pgrailsbook.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr"><a href="https://t.co/00jTI6GLBu">https://t.co/00jTI6GLBu</a> by <a href="https://twitter.com/andatki?ref_src=twsrc%5Etfw">@andatki</a> <br>You will be really good at PostgreSQL and Rails at the same time</p>&mdash; Franck Pachot (@FranckPachot) <a href="https://twitter.com/FranckPachot/status/1810759758053249478?ref_src=twsrc%5Etfw">July 9, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Praise and Reviews
+> We're about 1/3 through this in our engineering book club, and the team is really liking it.
+Great pacing and accessible for folks at different levels of PostgreSQL experience.
+<cite>- Mike Leone, VP of Engineering at Wealthbox</cite>

 > I would recommend this book as a primer on PG performance in the context of Rails deployments as required reading material for most engineering teams.
 <cite>- Simon Chiu</cite>